CEDL2017/homework0/README.md

 First come first serve!
 -------
 ## Shaoqing Ren
-Biography
+# Biography

 Shaoqing Ren co-founded an autonomous driving software startup Momenta in September 2016.
 Currently their team is working on innovative computer vision solutions to allow self-driving cars to become a reality.

 Before Shaoqing Ren got his PhD degree in a joint Ph.D program between University of Science and Technology of China and Microsoft Research Asia.
 His supervisor is Dr. Jian Sun.
-Prior that, he received my B. Eng degree from the same department in 2011.
+Prior that, he received his B. Eng degree from the same department in 2011.